-The department is the home to an exciting, popular range of undergraduate programmes in Criminology, Fashion, Media & Marketing, Forensic Studies and Sociology.
-These courses draw on the expertise of the department’s own staff as well as others from across the university and beyond.
-They produce informed, engaged, critical graduates who are experts in their own field but who are able to look beyond the boundaries of their own disciplines to find the solutions to problems.
+The department is the home to an exciting and popular range of undergraduate programmes in Criminology, Forensic Studies, Geography and Sociology.
+These courses draw on the expertise of our own staff as well as other specialists from across the University and beyond.
+They produce informed, engaged, critical graduates who are experts in their own field but able to look beyond the boundaries of their own disciplines.

 The department has dedicated specialist facilities across King Alfred

 Campus.
 Find out more about Applied Social Studies facilities.